MajekDev/SimpleHomes/README.md

 <img align="right" src="https://github.com/Majekdor/MajekHomes/blob/master/majekhomes.png?raw=true" height="200" width="220">
-<h1 align="center">MajekHomes by Majekdor</h1>
+<h1 align="center">SimpleHomes by Majekdor</h1>

-MajekHomes is a fully-featured homes plugin currently in development by Majekdor.
-The plugin has a few goals: be completely open source, make everything configurable, and have as many useful features as possible.
-I've been playing Minecraft for almost a decade and have borrowed everything I liked from a ton of other homes plugins I've seen and used during that time.
+SimpleHomes is a stable base homes plugin.
+It offers all the essential features necessary in a homes plugin and some additional useful permissions.
+If you're looking for a more featured homes plugin with many more commands/permissions, then you'll want to take a look at UltimateHomes.

 ## Support